Boran/webfact-make/README.md

 Installation: using docker-compose
 ----------------------------------
 The docker-compose tool can be used to install the webfactory container.
+It is also used as part of the vagrant automation.

 Installation: step by step